 Reasonable Adjustments process - WSL has a process in place to identify, consider, and where appropriate put in place a range of adjustments for customers who may need them.
-This process is particularly important given each customer's circumstances are different and allows us to consider the individual needs circumstances.
+This process is particularly important given each customer's circumstances are different and allows us to consider their individual needs.